Android Central Verdict

 OnePlus 13: The competition

-Charging speed is also embarrassingly slow on Samsung and Google phones compared to OnePlus, and battery life is better on the OnePlus 13 than either of these devices.
-The only real advantage of going either to Samsung or Google is that you'll get three more OS updates before you may want to buy a new phone.
+Charging speed is also embarrassingly slow on Samsung and Google phones compared to OnePlus, and the OnePlus 13 offers better battery life than either of these devices.
+The only real advantage of going with either Samsung or Google is that you'll get three more OS updates before you may need to buy a new phone.
 I'm not sure how many people actually hold on to phones for more than five years, but it's still an advantage Google and Samsung have for now.

-Internationally, brands like Vivo offer a similar UI on some phones and may also offer slightly better cameras depending on what you like photographing.
-Overall, the camera improvements OnePlus made with the OnePlus 13 mean that even phones like the Vivo X100 Pro are outclassed in things like motion capture or video recording quality.
+Internationally, brands like Vivo offer a similar UI on some phones and may also offer slightly better cameras, depending on what you like photographing.
+Overall, the camera improvements OnePlus made with the OnePlus 13 mean that even phones like the Vivo X100 Pro are outclassed in aspects such as motion capture and video recording quality.

 OnePlus 13: Should you buy it?